 In many countries dance and music have long been part of the village celebration of important events.
-The variety of music and dance from a Bulgarian Men’s line dance, or a Hungarian twirling couple dance, to a Scottish country set dance reflects the cultural diversity of these countries.
+The variety of music and dance, from a Bulgarian men’s line dance to a Hungarian twirling couple dance reflects the cultural diversity of these countries.
 As immigrants moved to this country, the dances and music they brought with them helped to preserve their cultural heritage and identity.

-Modern folk dancing was born when people found that doing ethnic dances from all over the world was a fun, challenging and uplifting activity.
-It also provides aerobic exercise, education in music and culture, new skills, and new friends and community.
+Recreational folk dancing was born when people found that doing ethnic dances from all over the world was a fun, challenging and uplifting activity.
+It also provides aerobic exercise,ceducation in music and culture, new skills, and new friends and community.

 AIFD is a 501(c)(3) nonprofit organization organized exclusively for educational purposes, including the promotion and teaching of traditional folk dance, music and crafts native to a variety of countries.
 Our repertoire features: